-During 2022, there were 63,262 RTUs with performance factors granted.
+During 2023, there were 63,262 RTUs with performance factors granted.
 These RTUs (with performance factors) have a multiplier of 1.5x, assuming the maximum target payout is achieved.
-The revised burn rate is 0.14%, assuming the maximum payout for 2022 is comparable with 2021.
-The impact on the burn rate in 2022, assuming threshold payout is not achieved, is 0.06%, compared to 0.07% for 2021.
+Assuming the maximum payout for 2023 is achieved at 1.5x, the revised burn rate is 0.14%.
+The impact on the burn rate in 2023, assuming threshold payout is not achieved, is 0.06%.

-(2) Total number of RTUs outstanding divided by the weighted average number of Trust Units outstanding.
+$^{^{(2)}}$ Total number of RTUs outstanding divided by the weighted average number of Trust Units outstanding.

-&lt;sup>(3) Total number of RTUs available for issue plus RTUs outstanding, divided by the weighted average number of Trust Units outstanding.
+(3) Total number of RTUs available for issue plus RTUs outstanding, divided by the weighted average number of Trust Units outstanding.